E-Invoicing in the UK: What the 2029 Mandate Means for Businesses

 Expected in Budget 2026

-The government has made it clear that e-invoicing is part of a broader strategy to digitize HMRC and strengthen tax compliance.
+The government has made it clear that e-invoicing is part of a broader strategy to digitise HMRC and strengthen tax compliance.

 The 2025 HMRC Consultation